tlienart/JuDocExample/src/index.md

 (cf. `src/_html_parts/page_foot.html`) which will then replace these braces with the content of a dictionary of variables at the key `jd_mtime`.
 This dictionary of variables is accessed locally by pages through `@def varname = value` and globally through the `config.md` page via the same syntax.

-There's a few other such functions of the form `{{ fname p₁ p₂}}` as well as support for conditional blocks.
+There's a few other such functions of the form `{{fname p₁ p₂}}` as well as support for conditional blocks.
+If you wander through the `src/_html_parts/` folder and its content, you should be able to see those in action.